We may earn money or other compensation from the companies or products mentioned in this post.

 Like I mentioned above, when you choose a Disneyland character dining option, you’re getting much more than a meal.
 You are getting one-on-one time with characters that you won’t get anywhere else.
 Characters come to your table throughout the meal so you won’t miss a thing!

 Disneyland character dining costs more than regular theme park dining.
 You’re paying a premium for the one-on-one time with Disney characters.
-Prices for Disneyland character dining start at around $25 for children.
+Prices for Disneyland character dining start at around $30 for children and go up to $100+.

 If you’re dining with Minnie and friends at Plaza Inn use regular theme park parking.
 If you’re dining at one of the Disneyland resort hotels, you can park at that hotels parking lot and get parking validation during your meal.
 However, remember if you go to the parks after or before your meal you will need to use regular theme park parking.